 What Is the Difference Between VPS and VPN?Last Updated by Joel Timothy on February 13, 2019

 Most inexperienced hosting clients can’t tell the difference between a VPS and VPNs, while others tend to think that the two can be used interchangeably.
-However, neither of these two systems is a substitute for the other, and they can be used together.

 A VPS is a service offered by hosting companies.
 For a better understanding of what it is exactly, you can break down the term.